Digitalbradley/adbrain-legal/extension/docs/refactoring/module_documentation.md

 - Styling may vary across browsers
 - Animation testing can be challenging

+### direct-validation-monitor.js

+**Purpose**: Provides monitoring and logging for direct validation.

+**Functionality**:
+- Tracks feature flag usage to monitor adoption
+- Records errors by module to identify problem areas
+- Measures performance metrics for validation operations
+- Helps identify issues during gradual rollout
+- Provides debugging information for troubleshooting
+- Supports A/B testing of new validation features

+**Potential Testing Issues**:
+- May add overhead to validation operations
+- Requires careful mocking in test environments
+- Integration with analytics systems may be complex

 ## Test Files

 The test files are designed to verify the functionality of each module independently and ensure they work together correctly.